mdwyer6/geo-helpers/README.md

 * latArr - Array
 * longArr - Array

-Returns geometric center (arithmetic mean) given an array of latitude coordinates and an array of longitude coordinates.
+Returns geometric midpoint (arithmetic mean) given an array of latitude coordinates and an array of longitude coordinates.